mephistopheles-8/atshtml/README.md

 That depends: some people really don't like eDSLs.
 And really, does HTML verification matter anyway?  :)

+The proof eDSL is a bit more complex than I would like, but all verification is opt-in.
+The library does demonstrate a manner in which one might actuate a proof using datasorts and templates in ATS2.

 I do think it can be more concise than HTML, and any dynamic content is reusable after the initial implementation (attribute values, text fields, etc).
+The structure of a document can be preserved, even when, say, translating it to another language.

 ## Caveats